linolayani/linoleparquet.github.io/content/posts/2024/what-happens-when-you-type-test.webiste.com-in-your-browser/index.md

 ## Second layer

-A more experienced candidate might include **HTTP concepts** in his reponse.
+A more experienced candidate might include **HTTP concepts** in his response.
 He also might notice that the protocol used is **HTTPS**.

 ### TLS Handshake